-At 5.882m (19,300ft) above the sea level, Umling La is one of the highest motorable roads in the world.
-Located in the east of the Ladakh region of Jammu and Kashmir, in India, there is a real risk of AMS (altitude-mountain-sickness) and death due to Pulmonary Edema and Cerebral Edema.
+Umling La is a high mountain pass at 5.882m (19,300ft) above the sea level, located on the east of the Ladakh region of Jammu and Kashmir, in India.
+At this elevation it’s one of the highest motorable roads in the world.
+The drive features a real risk of AMS (altitude-mountain-sickness) and death due to Pulmonary Edema and Cerebral Edema.

 Road suggested by: Hugh Wilson